 In 1998, we acquired all the remaining common stock outstanding of BioSeq Inc., a development stage company involved with PCT.
 In accordance with the provisions of a technology transfer agreement assumed in the transaction, we are obligated to pay a 5% royalty on net sales until March 2016.
-For purposes of the royalty calculation, net sales include the trade revenues related to units sold or leased as well as PULSETM Tube revenues.
-The royalty obligation that we accrued for the first quarter of 2006 was \$2,500.
+For purposes of the royalty calculation, net sales include the trade revenues related to units sold or leased as well as PULSE Tube revenues.
+The royalty obligation that we accrued for the first six months of 2006 was approximately \$4,000.